Owyn/CreativeExpansionPack/README.md

 > - - building outside the map bounds area limit
 > - - you can link cannons to buttons
 > - and some additional **features** such as:
+> - - select all and select all by type (hold left shift or ctrl when multi-(de)selecting)
 > - - ghost blocks
 > - - display your last position
 > - and even **bugfixes** for the original map editor!: